Aaronlalala/Quant_Notes/Machine Learning Model.md

 ## Principal Components Analysis

 PCA is an orthogonal linear transformation that transforms the data to a new coordinate to maximize the variance of projection on axes.

+The eigenvectors of the covariance matrix represent the principal components (the their magnitude.
+I

 ### Drawbacks of PCA